NathanDuran/Conversation-Analysis-Modelling-Schema/schema.md

 **Example:** “Let me see...”; “Ehm...”; “Just a moment”

-Own and Partner Communication Management Functions
+Own and Partner Communication Management Functions <a name="owner-and-partner-communication-management-functions-label-definitions-link">
 --------------------------------------------------

 #### retraction (Abandon)